Top tech and startup communities

 Founded by Impact Hub Amsterdam and Starters4Communities, Young Impactmakers supports social entrepreneurs still in the making.
 Community members can follow programmes and courses and apply to join the related incubator.

 One of five similar hubs in the Netherlands, Quantum.Amsterdam connects researchers and companies specialising in quantum software, tech and other new applications – with workshops, training and meetups.
+It is one of the five official hubs of Quantum Delta NL.

 This network of academic and industrial partners maintains an ecosystem of data science and AI experts, offering many free meetups each year based on a variety of topics.